adib78/symfony-vagrant/README.md

 Browse to symfony-vagrant.dev

+Bower is installed, but has to be used as the www-data user

+    vagrant ssh
+    sudo su www-data
+    cd /var/www
+    bower install
+    (etc)

-Built using puPHPet - Edit details in the {project_home}/Vagrantfile and re-provision with "vagrant provision"
+Built using puPHPet

+Edit details in the {project_home}/Vagrantfile and re-provision with "vagrant provision"